nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/approval.md

 ---
 # Team creation approval workflow

-**ABSTRACT**
-This article describes the different options you have to configure your team creation approval workflow.

 ## Understanding your options

 Team creation approval workflow in nBold could be configured using one of these options: